GregRos/preszr/README.md

 ### `Szr`

 A encoder and decoder class.
-Use this to encode and decode objects using custom encoding.
+Use this to encode and decode objects with user-defined prototypes, symbols, and advanced encodings.

 ```typescript
 import {Szr} from "szr";